10 Best Easy Hikes in Sedona [2025]

 Airport View hiking trail in Sedona

-Located in Arizona, Sedona is particularly known for its outdoor adventure activities.
+Located in Northern Arizona, Sedona is particularly known for its outdoor adventure activities.

 Sedona has incredible hiking trails through the Coconino National Forest that are conducive to a variety of hiking levels.